Flyers throttle Caps, close in on division lead

 The Flyers took a 2-1 lead when Grant kicked the puck over to Hayes while both were right in front of goalie Braden Holtby.
 Hayes quickly beat Holtby to put Philadelphia on top for good with 5:12 left in the second period.
 Pitlick scored with 2:55 left in the period to make it 3-1.
 Washington answered quickly as Garnet Hathaway fired a high shot past Brian Elliott just 87 seconds later to make it 3-2, the score at the second intermission.

 But the Flyers scored a key insurance goal at 6:36 of the third period when Provorov stretched their advantage to 4-2.
 Laughton added the final goal with 5:45 to play.
-The Flyers scored twice in the third period despite getting only four shots on goal. --Field Level Media
+The Flyers scored twice in the third period despite getting only four shots on goal.
+The news wasn't all rosy for the Flyers as left wing James van Riemsdyk suffered a fractured right hand in the first period against the Capitals.
+The puck struck van Riemsdyk's hand after a shot from Washington's Jonas Siegenthaler, with head coach Alain Vigneault confirming the break after the game.
+The Flyers forward has 19 goals and 21 assists this season.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)